Yoasobi: 2022–2023: Hajimete no, "Idol" and The Book 3

-In 2023, Yoasobi was in charge of the opening theme of the anime series Oshi no Ko, titled "Idol", based on manga artist Aka Akasaka's short story 45510, released on April 12.
-It peaked at number one on both the Oricon Combined Singles and Billboard Japan Hot 100 charts, which the latter stayed for 22 non-consecutive weeks, surpassing the previous longest record of 13 weeks of Official Hige Dandism's "Subtitle".
-The song broke the record for the fastest song to be certified diamond for streaming by the RIAJ within 295 days since its release.
+In 2023, Yoasobi was in charge of the opening theme of the anime series Oshi no Ko, titled "Idol".
+It was based on manga artist Aka Akasaka's short story 45510, and released on April 12.
+The song was a massive success, topped both the Oricon Combined Singles Chart and Billboard Japan Hot 100.
+Stayed for 22 non-consecutive weeks, it became the longest running number-one song in the Japan Hot 100 history.
 Globally, "Idol" peaked at number seven on the Billboard Global 200, and topped the Global Excl.
-US, the first Japanese-language song to do so.
-Its music video also set a new record as the fastest music video by Japanese act to reach 100 million views within 35 days.
-The song won various awards, including Best Animation Video and Song of the Year at the 2023 MTV Video Music Awards Japan, Best Anime Song at the 8th Crunchyroll Anime Awards, Song of the Year in both download and streaming categories at the 38th Japan Gold Disc Award, Gold Prize at the 2024 and 2025 JASRAC Awards. and Top Global Hit from Japan, Best Anime Song, Best Music Video, and Song of the Year for Creators at the 2025 Music Awards Japan.
-Oricon and Billboard Japan ranked "Idol" as the 2023 best-performing song in Japan, while the International Federation of the Phonographic Industry (IFPI) ranked the song as the 19th best-selling song in 2023 globally, earning 1.01 billion subscription streams equivalents.
+US, the first-ever Japanese-language song to do so.
+Its music video also set a record as the fastest by a Japanese act to reach 100 million views on YouTube in 35 days.
+The song won various industrial awards, including Best Animation Video and Song of the Year at the 2023 MTV Video Music Awards Japan, Best Anime Song at the 8th Crunchyroll Anime Awards, Song of the Year in both download and streaming categories at the 38th Japan Gold Disc Award, Gold Prize at the 2024 and 2025 JASRAC Awards. and four awards at the 2025 Music Awards Japan, including the main Top Global Hit from Japan.
+"Idol" became the 2023 best-performing song in Japan, while the International Federation of the Phonographic Industry (IFPI) ranked the song as the 19th best-selling song in 2023 globally.

-The duo embarked on their first concert tour in 2023, titled Denkōsekka Arena Tour, in seven cities with fourteen shows throughout Japan, starting in Nagoya on April 5 and concluding in Yokohama on June 24, which amassed 130,000 attendees.
-During the tour, they also held a livestream concert via TikTok on April 24 at Theater Milano-za, the same venue as Keep Out Theater when it was under construction.
+The duo embarked on their first concert tour in 2023, Denkōsekka Arena Tour, in seven cities with fourteen shows throughout Japan, commenced in Nagoya on April 5 and concluded in Yokohama on June 24, which amassed 130,000 attendees.
+During the tour, they held a livestream concert through TikTok on April 24 at Theater Milano-za, the same venue as the Keep Out Theater when it was under construction.
 The duo had their first performance in the Western Hemisphere at the Head in the Clouds Festival in the United States in August.
-Yoasobi released their third EP, The Book 3, on October 4, comprising all singles from 2022 to the September 2023, which included the first opening theme for the anime series Frieren: Beyond Journey's End, titled "Yūsha", based on Jirō Kiso's short story Fanfare for Frieren.
+Yoasobi released their third EP, The Book 3, on October 4, comprising all singles from 2022 to the September 2023, which included the first opening theme for the anime series Frieren: Beyond Journey's End, titled "Yūsha", based on Jirō Kiso's short story Fanfare for Frieren with supervision by the manga's writer Kanehito Yamada.
 The song was released ahead on the EP on September 27 and peaked at number two on the Japan Hot 100.
 The Book 3 debuted at number two on both the Oricon Albums Chart and Billboard Japan Hot Albums.